IoTtalk/IoTtalkAndroidApp/README.md

 # IoTtalkAndroidApp
-This is an app that can be installed on an Android smartphone.
+This is an iottalk app that can be installed on an Android smartphone.